dluciv/cccp/README.md

 * Linux — `xclip` and/or `wl-clipboard`, depending on your environment.
 * Android with Termux — [`termux-api` package](https://github.com/termux/termux-api-package) + [Termux:API](https://github.com/termux/termux-api)
-* Windows — any Bash (Cygwin, MSYS, etc.) with `dos2unix` and PowerShell (now it is usually available out of the box).
+* Windows — any Bash (MSYS, etc. except CygWin) with `dos2unix` and PowerShell (now it is usually available out of the box).
+CygWin has its own nice `/dev/clipboard`.
 * Any Unix-like OS accessed remotely via SSH or Telnet – Python 3+ to interact with local clipboard via OSC 52 terminal sequences.

 To install helper backends, run `git submodule update --init --recursive .` in repo directory.